tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Requirements

-* Access to an instance of ArcGIS for Maritime: Server and S-57 data
+* Access to a REST endpoint from a published map service with ArcGIS for Maritime: Server - Maritime Chart Service capabilities enabled and S-57 data
 * A little background with Javascript and REST
 * Experience with the [ArcGIS Javascript API](http://www.esri.com/) would help.